convexset/js-package-utils/README.md

 ## Usage

-`addImmutablePropertyValue(o, name, value)`
+`addImmutablePropertyValue(o, name, value, isEnumerable = true)`

 Adds a "value" property to an object via `Object.defineProperty`.

-`addPropertyGetter(o, name, fn)`
+`addPropertyGetter(o, name, fn, isEnumerable = true)`

 Adds a getter.

-`addImmutablePropertyFunction(o, name, fn)`
+`addImmutablePropertyFunction(o, name, fn, isEnumerable = false)`

 Adds a "function" property to an object via `Object.defineProperty` (actually done the same way as for values).

-`addImmutablePropertyObject(o, name, childObj)`
+`addImmutablePropertyObject(o, name, childObj, isEnumerable = true)`

 Adds an "object" property to an object via `Object.defineProperty`.
-Does not, however, protect sub-objects.
+Does not, however, protect members that are objects.

-`addMutablePropertyObject(o, name, childObj)`
+`addMutablePropertyObject(o, name, childObj, isEnumerable = true)`

 Adds an "object" property to an object via `Object.defineProperty`.
-The underlying object can be mutated.
+The underlying object can be mutated, but not through the property.
+Does not, however, protect members that are objects.

-`addImmutablePropertyArray(o, name, arr)`
+`addImmutablePropertyArray(o, name, arr, isEnumerable = true)`

 Adds an "array" property to an object via `Object.defineProperty`.
-Does not, however, protect object elements.
+Does not, however, protect array elements.

-`addMutablePropertyArray(o, name, arr)`
+`addMutablePropertyArray(o, name, arr, isEnumerable = true)`

 Adds an "array" property to an object via `Object.defineProperty`.
-The underlying array can be mutated.
+The underlying array can be directed mutated, but changes made to the property does not affect the underlying array.
+Does not, however, protect array elements.

-`updateDefaultOptionsWithInput(defaultOptions, inputOptions, [throwOnTypeMismatch = true])`
+`updateDefaultOptionsWithInput(defaultOptions, inputOptions, failOnTypeMismatch = true)`

 Uses the (top-level) properties of `defaultOptions` and fills in the gaps from `inputOptions` with basic type checking.

+`hasDuckTypeEquality(examinedDuck, sourceDuck, checkPrototypeChainEquality = false)`

+Checks for "duck-type" equality.
+If `checkPrototypeChainEquality` is set to `true`, there will be an additional check that prototype chain elements point to the same functions.

+`getPrototypeElements(o)`

+Gets prototype elements of `o`.

+`filterObject(o, oFilter, inPlace = false)`

+Filters object `o` based on existing keys of `oFilter`.
+If `inPlace` is set to `true`, key-value pairs in `o` absent from `oFilter` will be deleted from `o`.
+Returns the resulting object.